Noncollinear electric dipoles in a polar, chiral phase of CsSnBr$_3$ perovskite: Results Discussion

 The structures of phases I and II have the same unit cell size, the same Friedel symmetry ($2/m$), and the same systematic absences (due only to the $2_1$ screw axis).
 The deviations of atom positions in phase I ($P2_1$) from those of centrosymmetric phase II ($P2_1/m$) only manifest in the anomalous scattering contribution to the structure factors.
-As such, Rietveld refinements of the diffraction data at 7.9~K (details in the methods section) were performed using both space groups $P2_1/m$ (Figure~S13) and $P2_1$ (Figure~\ref{Fig:Diffraction-Raman}d).
-The refinements converged quickly, and crystallographic data and atomic positions for both models are provided in Tables~S3 and S4.
-The refinements led to acceptable G.O.F. values both for space group $P2_1/m$ (G.O.F.~=~1.80) and for space group $P2_1$ (G.O.F.~=~1.77) (Table~S3).
-However, the $R_{wp}$ values seem to be high (12.3~\% and 12.1~\%, respectively), and the refinements show some intensity misfits.
+As such, Rietveld refinements of the diffraction data at 7.9~K (details in the methods section) were performed using both space groups $P2_1/m$ (Figure~S15) and $P2_1$ (Figure~\ref{Fig:Diffraction-Raman}d).
+The refinements converged quickly, and multiple refinements with different sequences of parameter release led to the same minima.
+Crystallographic data and atomic positions for both models are provided in Tables~S3 and S4.
+The refinements led to acceptable G.O.F. values both for space group $P2_1/m$ (G.O.F.~=~2.06) and for space group $P2_1$ (G.O.F.~=~2.04) (Table~S3).
+However, the $R_{wp}$ values seem to be high (14.1~\% and 13.9~\%, respectively), and the refinements show some intensity misfits.
 This is a common feature for high-resolution synchrotron data and moreover, as the capillary had to be filled in air, the sample was only briefly ground in order to minimize the exposure to moisture and oxygen.
-This led to poor particle statistics as illustrated by artificial peak splitting (Figure~S14).
+This led to poor particle statistics as illustrated by artificial peak splitting (Figure~S16).
 This is also reflected in the comparatively high $R_{exp}$ value of 6.82~\%.
 Nevertheless, acceptable residual criteria like G.O.F. and $R_{F^2}$ and refined bond lengths in the expected range indicate reasonable refinement results.

-A close inspection of the final Rietveld refinements reveals the presence of very small, unindexed reflections (Figure~S15).
-These peaks cannot be assigned to any known tin bromide/oxide/hydroxide phase nor to any cesium hydroxide phase, nor to ice or any condensed gases from the capillary’s atmosphere, nor to any supercell with doubled or tripled $a$, $b$, or $c$ lattice parameters, nor to a removal of the 2$_1$ screw axis.
+A close inspection of the final Rietveld refinements reveals the presence of very small, unindexed reflections (Figure~S17).
+These cannot be assigned to any other Cs$-$Sn$-$Br phase, nor to any Sn$-$Br or other Cs$-$Br phase, nor to any oxide or hydroxide of tin or cesium or the two together, nor to water ice or any condensed gases from the capillary’s atmosphere, nor to any supercell with doubled or tripled $a$, $b$, or $c$ lattice parameters, nor to a removal of the 2$_1$ screw axis.
 Hence, we believe that these peaks are attributed to an unknown hydrolysis product of CsSnBr$_3$ formed by trace water from the atmosphere during grinding or emitted from the clay that was used for sealing.